Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

 Megan’s Tips

-- Opt for a runny nut butter.
-You want a nut butter that drips easily off the spoon.
-A thick or dry nut butter will make the dough too dry and crumbly.
+- Use a runny nut butter: Choose a smooth, drippy nut butter that easily falls off the spoon.
+Thick or dry nut butter can make the cookie dough too dense and crumbly.

-- Sprinkle on some flaky sea salt.
-It balances the sweetness and makes the chocolate flavor really pop.
+- Add a sprinkle of flaky sea salt: It balances the sweetness and makes the chocolate flavor really pop.

-If you ask me, it’s chocolate chip skillet cookie à la mode, always.
-Top your warm cookie skillet with:
+If you ask me, it’s cookie skillet à la mode, always.
+Top your warm vegan chocolate chip cookie skillet with:

-Grab a spoon and dig in while it’s still warm because this is a straight-from-the-skillet type of situation!
+Then grab a spoon and dig in while it’s still warm!

 Ingredients